aureq/pulumi-templates/kubernetes-app/README.md

 * Deploys a simple Kubernetes app
 * Create a load balancer service to access the app
-* Create an ESC Document to expose some information
+* 📄 Create an ESC Document to expose some information
 * ⏳ If you use `prod` as the stack name, then drift detection is automatically set
+* 🌿 Use the private `verbose-component`